microsoft/spoor/docs/contributing/index.md

 The most helpful contributions fix bugs, improve performance, or add features (as opposed to stylistic or "gardening" changes).
 Test and document your work.

-When you're read to roll up your sleeves and start coding, see [Getting Started][getting-started].
+When you're read to roll up your sleeves and start coding, check out the [development setup][development-setup] guide.

 ### Style guide